National Garment Workers Federation: History

 In January 2019, garment workers again demanded an increase of the minimum wage.
-After eight days of protests including workers burning vehicles and blocking roads as well as police using tear gas shells and water cannons, the minimum wage was modestly increased.
+After eight days of protests, including workers burning vehicles and blocking roads as well as police using tear gas shells and water cannons, the minimum wage was modestly increased.
 NGWF said it did not approve of the "anarchy" of the protests and welcomed the revised wage structure.
 At the same time, NGWF condemned that workers who had taken part in the protest were laid off and more than 100 arrested.
 In August, NGWF organised protests demanding the reinstatement of 12,436 workers fired during the January protests and a withdrawal of police cases against 7,458 workers.

 In 2020, NGWF organised protests calling for the payment of due wages and the reopening of factories closed without paying workers.
-In October, the representative of IndustriALL Bangladesh Council, with which NGWF is affiliated, resigned from a tripartite committee formed with government and BGMEA to review labour rules.
+In October, the representative of IndustriALL Bangladesh Council, with which NGWF is affiliated, resigned from a tripartite committee formed with the government and BGMEA to review labour rules.
 He said he had been excluded from the latest meetings and threatened protests if labour rules were adjusted without worker representation.